 RAMSHIELD has a system width of just 180mm, the narrowest width of Australian approved w-beam guardrail safety barriers.

 What is the finished height of Ramshield®?

-What is the embedment depth of the Ramshield® post?
+What is the standard length of the RAMSHIELD® post?

 Can Ramshield® posts be driven directly into the ground?

 Yes.
 The RAMSHIELD post is driven directly into soil.
 There is no concrete required.

 Is Ramshield® suitable for installation in mowing strips, rock and deep lift asphalt?